-The Club Competitions include Mens Singles, Women Singles, Open Singles, Men Pairs, Women Pairs, Mixed Pairs, Family Pairs, Cyril Stares Trophy, Men Triples and Women Triples.
+The Club Competitions include Mens Singles, Women Singles, Open Singles, Men Pairs, Women Pairs, Mixed Pairs, Senior Pairs, Cyril Stares Trophy, Men Triples and Women Triples.
 At the end of the Season a further singles competition called the Bernard King Trophy is played – more on that below.

 The Cyril Stares Trophy is a Pairs competition only open to those bowlers who don’t yet have their names on the Club Honours Boards.

 You are encouraged to enter as many competitions as you are eligible for.
 All competitions except for the Senior Pairs are ‘drawn’, meaning that the people you play with are randomly drawn out of a hat; you won’t know who you are playing with until the ‘draw’ goes up on the Noticeboard.
 For the Senior Pairs you enter as a Pair.

 To enter, simply fill in the form provided at the Club Competition Notice Board and return as instructed with your competition fees.